- Oops!Something went wrong.Please try again later.

-To the annoyance of some shareholders, Ring Energy (NYSEMKT:REI) shares are down a considerable 35% in the last month.
-And that drop will have no doubt have some shareholders concerned that the 65% share price decline, over the last year, has turned them into bagholders.
-What is a bagholder?
-It is a shareholder who has suffered a bad loss, but continues to hold indefinitely, without questioning their reasons for holding, even as the losses grow greater.
+To the annoyance of some shareholders, Ring Energy (NYSEMKT:REI) shares are down a considerable 32% in the last month.
+And that drop will have no doubt have some shareholders concerned that the 71% share price decline, over the last year, has turned them into bagholders.
+For those wondering, a bagholder is someone who keeps holding a losing stock indefinitely, without taking the time to consider its prospects carefully, going forward.

 How Growth Rates Impact P/E Ratios

 Generally speaking the rate of earnings growth has a profound impact on a company's P/E multiple.
 That's because companies that grow earnings per share quickly will rapidly increase the 'E' in the equation.
 That means even if the current P/E is high, it will reduce over time if the share price stays flat.
 So while a stock may look expensive based on past earnings, it could be cheap based on future earnings.

 In the last year, Ring Energy grew EPS like Taylor Swift grew her fan base back in 2010; the 103% gain was both fast and well deserved.